Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 Finally, all kernels must be connected together with the cascade stream in between them, and the input streams for all of them.
-In this example we chose to share the DMA FIFOs.
-There are 2 DMA FIFOs in row 0 for all the even rows, and 2 DMA FIFOs on row 1 for all odd rows:
+In this example, the DMA FIFOs are shared.
+There are two DMA FIFOs in row 0 for all the even rows, and two DMA FIFOs on row 1 for all odd rows:

 ```C++
 // Input Streams connections